satoshiware/azcoin/README.md

-Microcurrency Edition
+Bitcoin's Microcurrency Edition
 =====================================
-This is a fork of bitcoin core (v23.0 fcf6c8f4eb217763545ede1766831a6b93f583bd)
+Forked bitcoin core (v23.0, branch:fcf6c8f4eb217763545ede1766831a6b93f583bd)

-It has been modified to support the initial distribution of microcurrencies leading up to their respective hard forks.
+Program has been modified to support the initial distribution of microcurrencies leading up to their respective hard forks.
+After the coins are distributed, the new blockchain will be hard forked where only the standard (non-scripted) bech32 UTXOs will be honored.
+Bech32 addresses will start with a code unique to each microcurrency.

 The development philosophy is to code as if these changes will be accepted into the "official" bitcoin client while still achieving the desired functionality.

 Bitcoin Core integration/staging tree
 =====================================